Unity Catalog GA release note

 Asynchronous checkpointing is not yet supported.

-Streaming queries lasting more than 30 days on all purpose or jobs clusters will throw an exception.
-For long running streaming queries, configure automatic job retries.
+On Databricks Runtime version 11.2 and below, streaming queries that last more than 30 days on all-purpose or jobs clusters will throw an exception.
+For long-running streaming queries, configure automatic job retries or use Databricks Runtime 11.3 and above.

 Referencing Unity Catalog tables from Delta Live Tables pipelines is currently not supported.